AdrienPortier/PyPortfolioOpt-LSMIC/README.md

 The main objective of this project was to explore and implement portfolio optimization techniques using the **PyPortfolioOpt** library.
 After discovering this library during a DataCamp training, I presented a demonstration to the quant team, highlighting its practical application for optimizing portfolio allocations.

-The project was conducted alongside academic commitments and culminated in a final presentation to all club members, where the team voted on the most appropriate optimization method for reallocating portfolio weights.
+The project was conducted alongside academic commitments and culminated in a final presentation to all club members, where the club members voted on the most appropriate optimization method for reallocating portfolio weights.

 ## Objectives